Hexagon/blog/src/posts/2023-09-04_dual-mode-cross-runtime-packages.md

 ```

 Now, you just have to run `deno run -A scripts/build_npm.ts 0.0.1` to build
 version 0.0.1 of your npm package.
-All related fikes will be generated in
+All related files will be generated in
 `./npm`.

 The final step is to navigate to the `./npm`-directory, and run `npm publish`,